 Glover then switched pro teams, and leagues for the 1948-49 season, joining the Indianapolis Capitols of the American Hockey League / AHL, and led the Capitols in scoring with 35 goals and 83 points during the season.
-He also made his NHL debut for the Red Wings, playing in 2 playoff games.
+He also made his NHL debut on April 8, 1949 for the Red Wings, playing in 2 playoff games.

 Glover played seven games in Detroit the next season, but played most of the season back in Indianapolis, scoring 22 goals, 29 assists during the regular season.
 In the 1950 AHL playoffs, the Capitols went in on a roll, plus they had a young Terry Sawchuk in net.
 Glover also had a strong playoff performance, scoring 5 goals, 4 assists in 8 games.
 His last goal would be the 1950 Calder Cup championship winning goal on April 13, and the Indianapolis Capitols would become the 1st team in AHL history to go undefeated in the playoffs.
 Indianapolis Star reporter Bob Stranahan said: "No single (skater) was more responsible for the victory," Stranahan said of Glover.

 Glover played for the Capitols for the whole season in 1950-51, and had a league best 48 assists (35 goals) and was named to the 1951 AHL First All-Star Team.
 Fred also played 6 games for the Red Wings in the 1951 NHL playoffs, as Detroit fell to the Montreal Canadiens in the opening round, 4-2.